PeakIndicators/Getting-Started-On-Azure-ML/Documents/Train_Deploy_Model_AzureML_VSCode_Extension_GitHub.md

 &nbsp;
 4. Select **Create a new resource group**.
 &nbsp;
 5. Name your resource group "TeamWorkspace-rg" and press Enter.
+(In this example we are creating a new Azure Machine Learning Studio in a new resource group, but as stated before an existing studio can be used and the same occurs with an existing resource group).
 &nbsp;
 6. Choose a location for your workspace.
 It's recommended to choose a location that is closest to the location you plan to deploy your model.
 For example, "UK South".
 &nbsp;